Azure/cosmos-explorer/src/SelfServe/Documentation/README.md

 [SelfServeExample.rp.ts](https://github.com/Azure/cosmos-explorer/blob/master/src/SelfServe/Example/SelfServeExample.rp.ts)

 #### Description
 The RP file will host the REST calls needed for the initialize, save and refresh functions.
-This decouples the code that builds the UI and the code that makes REST calls.
+This decouples the view and the model of the feature.

-The `userContext` object exposes the following Azure Cosmos DB databaseAccount information
+To make the ARM call, we need some information about the Azure Cosmos DB databaseAccount - the subscription id, resource group name and database account name.
+These are readily available through the `userContext` object, exposed through

-* `userContext.subscriptionId` - The subscription id
+* `userContext.subscriptionId`
-* `userContext.resourceGroup` - The resource group name
+* `userContext.resourceGroup`
-* `userContext.databaseAccount.name` - The database account name
+* `userContext.databaseAccount.name`

-`armRequestWithoutPolling` function can be used to make the ARM api call.
+You can use the `armRequestWithoutPolling` function to make the ARM api call.

 Your `FeatureName.rp.ts` file can look like the following.